Azure/opendigitaltwins-tools/SmartPlaces.Facilities/samples/Deploy/README.md

 Each sample should have a flag dedicated to deploying it.
 Just append the relevant `-deploy<Thing>` flag and it will take care of the rest.

+## Prerequisites

+1. Azure CLI installed on your computer

+## Getting Started

 Open powershell and run the following command

 ```powershell